CoinLoan (CLT) Price Tops $0.33

 - AXIA Coin (AXC) traded down 0.1% against the dollar and now trades at $13.43 or 0.00048094 BTC.

-CoinLoan launched on August 19th, 2017.
+CoinLoan was first traded on August 19th, 2017.
 CoinLoan’s total supply is 22,000,000 tokens and its circulating supply is 1,950,000 tokens.
-CoinLoan’s official website is coinloan.io.
+CoinLoan’s official Twitter account is @coin_loan and its Facebook page is accessible here.
+The official website for CoinLoan is coinloan.io.
 The Reddit community for CoinLoan is https://reddit.com/r/coinloan and the currency’s Github account can be viewed here.
 The official message board for CoinLoan is blog.coinloan.io.
-CoinLoan’s official Twitter account is @coin_loan and its Facebook page is accessible here.

 Buying and Selling CoinLoan

-It is usually not presently possible to purchase alternative cryptocurrencies such as CoinLoan directly using US dollars.
-Investors seeking to acquire CoinLoan should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Changelly, Coinbase or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase CoinLoan using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as CoinLoan directly using U.S. dollars.
+Investors seeking to trade CoinLoan should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy CoinLoan using one of the aforementioned exchanges.

 Receive News & Updates for CoinLoan Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for CoinLoan and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.